sparkgeo/Water-McSoilPlant/weather/README.md

 Type `make run` to start the server

 ## For production:
-Deploy the files in teh `public` folder.
+Deploy the files in the `public` folder.